-Recently, the Indian government rejected an International Religious Freedom report released by the United States that stated that religious intolerance was on the rise in the world’s largest democracy.
+Recently, the Indian government rejected an International Religious Freedom Report that stated that religious intolerance was on the rise in the world’s largest democracy.
 The report pointed to the upsurge in inflammatory political speeches instigating communal hatred, violent attacks on religious minorities and Dalits including numerous cases of cow-vigilantism and mob lynching in India.

 Violence of all forms is bad for business and the failure to contain it is bad for the economy.
 A report prepared by the Institute for Economics and Peace estimated that in 2017 alone, a year in which India had witnessed 822 violent communal incidents, violence cost India over 80 lakh crore rupees, which is 9% of the national GDP!
 The study measured not only direct expenditures to respond to violence but also the loss of potential revenue from businesses.

 It is therefore in the best interest of the nation to preserve diversity and promote peace.
 Religious freedom is good for business and communal harmony is good for the economy.